Chris Broad (cricketer)

-Brian Christopher Broad (born 29 September 1957) is a former English cricketer and broadcaster who currently serves as a cricket official.
+Brian Christopher Broad (born 29 September 1957) is an English cricket official, broadcaster, and former player.
+He was a part of the English squad which finished as runners-up at the 1987 Cricket World Cup.

 As an opening batsman, he played 26 Test matches for England and scored six centuries, together with 34 One Day International matches with a respectable over 40 average.
 He is known largely for his feats during the 1986/87 Ashes series where he hit three centuries in consecutive Tests, and for his fiery demeanour at the crease.